rhighs/bioinformatics-msc/docs/lectures/genetics-cellular-and-molecular-biology/index.md

 # Genetics, Cellular, and Molecular Biology

 Welcome to the course on Genetics, Cellular, and Molecular Biology.
-Below are the lessons covered in this course.
+Below are the lesson notes covered collected for this course.

 ## Lessons